KonradKantorski/flask-project/README.md

 ![image](https://user-images.githubusercontent.com/108797859/183071358-07fe75d5-ddca-4282-a95c-ff28b959d990.png)

 Upon the successful build, I connected it with a WSGI server by using gunicorn, which has allowed me to run the flask app on multiple threads.
-Furthermore, I added a deployment script that allows me the app to stop without continuously working.
+Furthermore, I added a deployment script that allows the app to stop without continuously working on the production server.

 Lastly, I ensured that artefacts were archived so that I can access the reports.